-Brian J. Graber, Ltd., is an FMLA lawyer representing employees in FMLA interference and retaliation claims for exercising their rights to FMLA leave benefits.
+Brian J Graber LLC, is an FMLA lawyer representing Illinois, Indiana, and Michigan employees in FMLA interference and retaliation claims for exercising their rights to FMLA leave benefits.
 The Family Medical Leave Act of 1993, (FMLA), 29 U.S.C. §2601, et seq., entitles “eligible” employees of “covered” employers to take unpaid, job-protected leave for family and medical reasons specified by the statute for twelve workweeks in a 12-month period or twenty-six workweeks during a 12 month period for military care giver leave.
 The FMLA, 29 U.S.C.§2615 provides employees with a cause of action against their employers who interfere, restrain, or deny their rights to FMLA leave or restoration to the same or equivalent position.

 BENEFITS PROVIDED BY THE FMLA TO “ELIGIBLE” EMPLOYEES